Arfs6/alx-system_engineering-devops/README.md

-A repo for shell basic project
+A repo for shell basic and permission project